netxms/netxms-doc/user/management-console.rst

 .. note::

-  One of the goals of |product_name| Management Console is to provide identical user experience across all supported platforms, including Web Interface.
+  One of the goals of |product_name| Management Client is to provide identical user experience across all supported platforms, including Web Interface.
-  Screenshots in this particular guide are based on Mac OS X version.
+  Screenshots in this particular guide are based on Windows version.

 Login